Four steps to offering a great support centre experience

 What is Performance Management?

 If that sounds a little too buzz-wordy, then think of a performance management process as a system that gives managers a means to monitor and review an employee’s work performance.
-Ideally, under this system managers like Diane also work closely with their employees to create goals and provide guidance to improve each employee’s effectiveness within the organization.
+Ideally, under this system managers like Diane also work closely with their employees to create goals and provide guidance to improve each employee’s effectiveness within the organisation.
 A performance management system often includes three important features: setting expectations, monitoring performance, and providing feedback.

 After James finishes his initial training, he and Diane might sit down together to develop clear goals for him.
-This may include short-term goals, like introducing himself to each of the department’s major clients, and long-term goals, such as developing and implementing a large scale client survey by the end of the year.
+This may include short-term goals, like introducing himself to each of the department’s major clients, and long-term goals, such as developing and implementing a large-scale client survey by the end of the year.

 The OPM suggests that goals should be “measurable, understandable, verifiable, equitable, and achievable.”
 Creating clear and specific goals allows James to understand exactly what the expectations are for his position and gives Diane the ability to evaluate his performance and contribution to the company.